L-Yu20/CKPCA/README.md

 ### `randi/`

-This directory contains the code for computing the Rand Index.
+Code for computing the Rand Index.